3tor/frontend-interview-test/README.md

 Use any framework of your choice and submit a Pull Request when you're done.
 In submitting your pull request, create a new branch with your name

-Preferable but not necessary: After you are done, display your work as a Github Page
+Preferable but not necessary: After you are done, display your work as a Github Page or on Heroku or any place of your choice

 Api key: **aed9659f383f4b28b6ba9d30a3cb78c0**